windows 10 network adapter missing or wireless network adapter missing after latest windows update? Here how to fix the problem and get back online

 - Press Windows key + R, type “devmgmt.msc” and click ok to open device manager,

-- Expand Network adapters, right-click on your Wi-Fi/Ethernet driver which you are using and click on “Update driver”.
+- Expand Network adapters, right-click on Wi-Fi/Ethernet driver that you are using and click on “Update driver”.

-- From here select the network adapter driver (refer to image below), click next and follow on-screen instructions.
+- From here select the network adapter driver (refer to the image below), click next and follow the on-screen instructions.

 Reset the network adapter

-Here another effective solution that completely reset the network adapter and its settings, reinstall the network adapter driver and fix most of the Network and internet problems include wireless network adapter missing windows 10.
+Here is another effective solution that completely reset the network adapter and its settings, reinstall the network adapter driver and fix most of the Network and internet problems including the wireless network adapter missing Windows 10.

-- Press Windows key + x select Settings app,
+- Press the Windows key + x and select Settings app,

 - Go to Network & Internet then Click on Status.